How Can Women Escape the Nigerian Rape Culture?

 Brother, father, uncle, family friend, driver, cook, gardener, etc.

-Again, the play is on finding you alone.
+Again, the play is about finding you alone.

 There is usually an element of grooming and or intimidation here.